Welcome to High School Admissions! Get ready to apply to high school for the 2018-2019 school year by taking these next steps:

 Español | 中文 | বাংলা | Русский | العربية | اردو | Kreyòl Ayisyen | 한국어 | Français

-High schools across the city were invited to participate in a pilot to increase diversity within their schools for students applying this year to attend for the 2017-2018 school year.
+High schools across the city were invited to participate in a pilot to increase diversity within their schools.
 At these schools, students who are eligible for Free Lunch (FL) will receive admissions priority for a certain percentage in the incoming ninth and tenth grades.
 Read more about each school’s specific pilot for the 2018-2019 school year:

-You may request a transfer if you are experiencing a documented hardship.
+You can request a transfer if you are experiencing a documented hardship.
 A documented hardship includes if your travel to school is more than 75 minutes, or if you have a documented medical or safety issue.
-Please review the Transfers page and discuss with your current school counselor to find out whether you have a documented hardship and can request to transfer schools.
+Please discuss with your current guidance counselor to find out whether you have a documented hardship and can request to transfer schools.